rowenisobel/rowenisobel.github.io/_pages/about.md

 Hi—I'm **Rowen Glusman**, an MSc student in **Astronomy & Astrophysics (UvA)** with hands-on experience in **exoplanet occurrence rates, transit modeling, and data-intensive inference**.
 I love to tackle data analysis problems in stellar and planetary astrophysics: building robust pipelines, extracting interesting signals from noisy light curves, and turning messy datasets into publishable results.

+## Why do I do astronomy research?
+I do astronomy because I’m a problem-solver at heart, and drawn to the unknown.
+Academic research gives me the rare freedom to chase my own most interesting questions about the universe and uncover new ones along the way.
+As a kid, I worried that growing up meant running out of questions; I work every day to make sure that never happens.
+I also love teaching and learning from everyone I meet.
+Every new person I meet, language I learn, or country I live in offers a new perspective, and I welcome each one with enthusiasm and curiosity.
+My most rewarding moments in and beyond academia have come from introducing myself to strangers, finding common ground, and building on shared interests.

 I’m actively looking for **PhD opportunities** and **research collaborations**.
 Let's chat!

 ---